 Library of Michigan

-The Library of Michigan supports statewide initiatives and competitive grant programs for libraries with federal funds received under the Museum and Library Services Act of 2010.
+The Library of Michigan supports statewide initiatives and competitive grant programs for libraries with federal funds received under the Museum and Library Services Act of 2018.

-2018 LSTA Program Reports:
+2020 LSTA Program Report:

 Find previous annual reports, fact sheets and Five-Year Plans for Library Services & Technology Act funds here.